ory/docs/docs/oathkeeper/pipeline/authz.md

 }
 ```

-The `subject` field configures the subject that passes to the ORY Keto endpoint.
+The `subject` field configures the subject that passes to the Ory Keto endpoint.
 If `subject` isn't specified it will default to
 `AuthenticationSession.Subject`.